Caribbean Travel Tips

 - Antigua - 365 pink and white beaches can be found in Antigua, one of the largest Caribbean islands.
 If you’re into sailing, sign up to be a deckhand or just observe Sailing Week, the world renowned sailing regatta.

-- Dunn’s River Falls, Jamaica - This is the most popular visitor attraction in Jamaica and at 660ft is an impressive waterfall and collection of plunge pools which lead directly into the ocean.
+- Dunn’s River Falls, Jamaica - This is the most popular visitor attraction in Jamaica.
+At 660 ft it consists of an impressive waterfall and collection of plunge pools which lead directly into the ocean.
 You can add bouldering to your tour for a more energetic way to get back to the beach.

-- Havana, Cuba - Often eliciting images of revolutionary heroes and a turbulent history is the largest city in the Caribbean.
-However, in recent times the city has emerged as a tourist hotspot, rich in history, architecture, and culture.
-Try to visit the country in July as it celebrates its annual Carnival de Santiago de Cuba in the country’s second largest city, Santiago when the streets are filled with music and dancing from the 24th to the 26th.
+- Havana, Cuba - Often eliciting images of revolutionary heroes and a turbulent history, Havana is the largest city in the Caribbean.
+However, in recent times, the city has emerged as a tourist hotspot, rich in history, architecture, and culture.
+Try to visit the country in July, when Santiago (the second-largest city) celebrates its annual Carnival de Santiago de Cuba.
+From July 24-26, the streets fill with music and dancing, a real sight to behold.

 - Swim with Dolphins – There are plenty of opportunities to swim with dolphins and other marine life on any of the islands here.
-Although expensive, this is a once in a lifetime experience for many people.
-Some of the most popular programs are Anthony’s Key in Honduras and Dolphin Cay, Bahamas.
+Although expensive, this is a once-in-a-lifetime experience for many people.
+Some of the most popular programs operate out of Anthony’s Key in Honduras and Dolphin Cay, Bahamas.

 - Trunk Bay, St John – Frequently voted one of the best beaches in the world, Trunk Bay is picture perfect with white sands and clear water.
 It does cost a few dollars to get onto the beach but the coral and marine life you’ll see when snorkeling makes it all worthwhile.

-- Mount Gay Rum Distillery, Barbados - Barbados is famous for its rum and Mount Gay is one of the oldest and highly respected distilleries in the world.
+- Mount Gay Rum Distillery, Barbados - Barbados is famous for its rum and Mount Gay is one of the oldest and most respected distilleries in the world.
 This tour takes you through the history and process of distillation.
-At $6 USD it’s worth it just for the huge discounts on Mount Gay at the end.
+At $6 USD, it’s worth it just for the huge discounts on Mount Gay that you receive at the end.

 - Cayman Turtle Farm, Cayman Islands - The Turtle Farm is the most popular attraction in the Cayman Island and is the only farm of its kind in the world as it specializes in controlled breeding.
-There are plenty of adult turtles weighing in at hundreds of pounds and others smaller than a few inches, all ready for a photo op.
+There are plenty of adult turtles weighing in at hundreds of pounds and others that are smaller than a few inches.
+No matter their size, all seem ready for a photo op.